This pregnancy, I’ve dealt with a lot of advice… even more so than with my first child. And I’ve heard ALL of the old wives tales it seems!

 My, oh my…is this false or what?
 I had VERY little heartburn with Annie and she was born with lots of hair.
 I was convinced I was going to have a bald-headed baby because I couldn’t conjure up any heartburn.
 This time around everything gives me heartburn, and I’ll likely have a baby whose head looks like Mr. Clean’s.

-Myth #2: If you lift your hands above your head, the umbilical cord will get tangled around the baby’s neck and it will choke.
+Myth #2: Don’t lift your hands above your head or the umbilical cord will get tangled around the baby’s neck and it will choke.

 I can’t even make sense of this one in my head.
 Why does lifting my hands over my head make a cord wrap around something in my uterus?
 Anyone?
 Anyone?
 Didn’t think so – very untrue…no movement I do makes any difference to the umbilical cord.
 My goal is just to move as little as possible…when people are looking.

-Myth #4: If a pregnant woman sees something ugly, she’ll have an ugly baby.
+Myth #4: When a pregnant woman sees something really ugly, it means she’ll have an ugly baby.

 Quick!
 Someone get me some eye patches!